open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 Make sure vagrant is running and then click [here](http://localhost:3100) to access your Community Planet.

 **NOTE**: After you register your community, but before you can sync with the nation, you need to create an additional dummy user on your community.
 Therefore, create a quick additional user under "Become a Member" on the login page (HINT: When creating the dummy user, don't give it a password that you actually use).
-Then, login to dummy account you just created and double-check that you're listed under Members.
+Then, login to dummy account you just created and double-check that you're listed under Members on Manager page.
 Then, log out and log back in with your admin account.
 Now that your community has a user, you can sync with the nation.

 ![Clicking on "Dummy User"](images/vi-become-member.png "Dummy User")